Omnidirectional shuttling to avoid valley excitations in Si/SiGe quantum wells: Time-evolution simulations

-Having the decoherent terms assembled, we compute the time-evolution by matrix exponentiation, separating diagonal and off-diagonal components of the density operator for higher efficiency.
-In detail, we use a vectorization of the density operator, representing it as a $100$-component vector instead of a $10\times 10$ matrix through the mapping $|n\rangle\langle m| \mapsto |n\rangle\otimes |m\rangle \equiv |nm\rangle$.
-Note that such a transformation depends on the choice of basis, in our particular case, we perform it with respect to the energy eigenbasis.
-In this representation, the Lindbladian superoperator defined by the right-hand side of Eq.~\eqref{eq:Lindblad} can be split into two terms $\mathcal{L} = \mathcal{D} + \mathcal{O}$, where Notice that the first and seconds terms influence only the diagonal and off-diagonal components of the density operator, respectively.
-Furthermore, $\mathcal{O}$ is diagonal in our direct product basis.
-This way, we can separately calculate the time evolution of the diagonal components by exponentiating $\mathcal{D}$, and that of the off-diagonal components by exponentiating the matrix elements of $\mathcal{O}$.
-Finally, we perform the inverse of the initial unitary transformation.
+We then solve the time evolution using a matrix exponentiation technique, separating diagonal and off-diagonal components of the density operator for higher numerical efficiency.
+In detail, we perform a vectorization or flattening of the density operator, representing it as a $100$-component vector instead of a $10\times 10$ matrix through the mapping $|n\rangle\langle m| \mapsto |n\rangle\otimes |m\rangle \equiv |nm\rangle$.
+For any operators $A$ and $B$, their action is mapped as $A|n\rangle\langle m|B \mapsto A|n\rangle \otimes B^T|m\rangle \equiv (A \otimes B^T)|nm\rangle$.
+Note that such transformations are basis-dependent; in this case, we specifically choose the energy eigenbasis.
+In this representation, the Lindbladian superoperator $\mathcal{L}$ defined by the right-hand side of Eq.~\eqref{eq:Lindblad} can be conveniently expressed as follows.
+For the energy eigenbasis, the Hamiltonian is given by